keyboard_arrow_up

 Range Temperature

-The temperature difference of a single fluid as it flows through heat exchangers.
+The temperature difference experienced by a single fluid as it flows through a heat exchanger.

 Removable Bundle